GluuFederation/docs-ce-prod/3.0.1/source/upgrade/update-war.md

     `# service identity start`

+!!!
+Note
+    Above procedure can be utilized to update other components of Gluu CE server, mentioned below.

 ## Latest WAR files

 The latest release of WAR files can be downloaded from the following locations: